Bognar/bognar.old/_posts/2021-02-07-using-augmented-reality-in-projects.markdown

  </a-entity>
 {% endhighlight %}

-Now you can open this HTML on your laptop or mobile phone and point your camera to the image from this link.
+Now you can open this HTML on your laptop or mobile phone and point your camera to the image from <a href="https://jeromeetienne.github.io/AR.js/data/images/HIRO.jpg">this link.</a>
 The image can be printed, opened in a browser or mobile phone.

+Here is the link to working codepen: <a href="https://codepen.io/iFun_Studios/pen/XGzewv">https://codepen.io/iFun_Studios/pen/XGzewv</a>